 Urban canopy data collected from the DPLH Urban Monitor program for Year 2020 is proposed to be the baseline year of data for this UFS.
-It is expected this data will be updated by DPLH every two years and can be analysed to see the change in canopy cover for trees >3m in height.
+This data is anticipated to be updated by DPLH every two years and will be analysed to see the change in canopy cover for trees >3m in height.